Technical courses, knobby tires, and fierce competition.

 Hard work does pay off.
 USA Cycling is proud to support high-performing athletes with financial, technological, and logistical programs that allow them to focus their efforts even further.

-Athletes qualify for different levels of support -- Gold, Silver, Bronze, and National Development Team -- based on results.
+Athletes qualify for different levels of support -- Gold, Silver, and Bronze -- based on results.

 The mission of USA Cycling's Regional Talent ID Camps is to Provide USA Cycling with Jr. Talent Evaluations while Offering Athletes a Pathway to Develop Their Cycling Ability.
 Our Talent ID Camps are the first step for young male and female athletes to enter into the USA Cycling development pipeline, providing them guidance and development towards their cycling future.
 USA Cycling Regional Talent ID Camps are for athletes racing age 14 to 19 years and attendees should have some racing experience.

 The primary goal of the Talent ID Camps is to recognize athletes who, at an early age, show signs of potential future success in cycling.
 Receiving instruction from some of USA Cycling’s finest coaches, the camps also provide the necessary framework to improve the athletes skillset, thus progressing their cycling development.
 Regional Talent ID Camps provide vital input towards selecting riders for international competition and/or a national camp.
 80 percent of athletes invited to our National Talent ID Camp have attended a Regional Talent ID Camp.

 To see USA Cycling's Complete list of TID camps, and camp information, please go HERE

 In an effort to extend international development opportunities to a larger number of our best young US Mountain Bikers, USA Cycling will organize two Cross-Country Mountain Bike Development Camps in Canada for the spring/summer of 2019.
 Riders who are eager to improve through international competition are encouraged to use these camps as a primary development tool.